 The Apify platform is the entire Apify ecosystem, including Actors, Storage, Proxy everything.
 Note that this is not a name, hence lowercase "p".
 In the past we used also "Apify Cloud", but that has been discontinued.

 An actor is a microservice (cloud app/function) that can perform a web automation or data extraction job.
 It takes an input configuration, runs the job and saves results.
 An actor can perform anything from a simple action, such as filling out a web form or sending an email, to complex operations such as crawling an entire website and removing duplicates from a large dataset.
 An actor can be used directly (from UI, API or Scheduler) or via tasks.
-You can find ready-made actors in Apify Store, write your own actor, or request one from Apify Marketplace.
+You can find ready-made actors in Apify Store, write your own actor, or request one from Apify freelancers on the Apify Discord.

 Sometimes you want to use an actor with more input configurations.
 That's when tasks are handy.
 Tasks are saved input configurations for actors.
 Tasks can also be set up for actors made by someone else.
 Just search Apify Store to find an actor you want to use and create a task for it with a single click of the "Try actor" button.
 As with actors, you can run tasks from UI, via API or Scheduler.

 Example: If you want to monitor two websites using the Content checker actor, just create two tasks for the actor.
 Each will have its own input (URL to monitor, content selector, and notification email address).

 Use schedules to automatically run your actors or tasks at specific times.
 Each schedule can be associated with a number of actors and tasks and it is also possible to override the settings (input configuration and run options) of each actor (task).
 All you need to set up a scheduler (except the associated actors and tasks) is a Cron expression.
 You can use shortcuts like